 Collecting Consent Using a Popout or Flyout

 You can change aspects of this box like the label, placeholder text, and whether or not the phone number is required.
-In addition, you are able to alter the profile property, but this is not recommended if you want to use this property as a phone number in your SMS messages.
-Further, there’s an option to change the default country, but note that SMS messaging using Klaviyo is currently only available in the US.
+We recommend leaving the Profile Property field unchanged with the Phone Number option intact, as changing this property will prevent you from sending SMS messages.
+Further, there’s an option to change the default country, but note that SMS messaging is currently available in the US only.

 Like with any popup or flyout form, you can change the timing and frequency for when the form should display as well as in which URLs it should appear in the Behaviors tab.
 Through this approach, you can have it appear on, for example, your cart or checkout page.